TheDataStation/solo/README.md

    Then on client, open "http://127.0.0.1:5000".

 ### 5.3.
 Try demo
-   Type a question to try.
+   Type a question to try, e.g.

+   What are the business hours of Employment Resource Center at Howard?